 Getting to the Baalbek Ruins

 Catch an Uber to the ‘Cola’ bus station.
-See Google Maps below.
-It was a 15–20 minute ride from my accommodation near Mar Mikhael was $5.70USD.
+It was a 15–20 minute ride from my accommodation near Mar Mikhael and cost around $5USD.
 From there, find the minivan that goes to Baalbek.
 A nice man directed me to the right one.
 Once it’s full, the minivan will leave.
-About 30 minutes later, we were on our way to the Baalbek ruins!
-The driver stopped many times throughout the 2 hour journey to pick up passengers for smaller journeys.
+About 30 minutes later, we were on our way to the Baalbek Ruins!
+The driver stopped many times throughout the two hour journey to pick up passengers for smaller journeys.

 The Baalbek Ruins

 One potential downside to doing a group tour would be that you will spend only 1–2 hours here if you are visiting other places on the same day.
-You could happily wander the ruins and associated museum for hours.
+In reality, you could happily wander the ruins and associated museum for hours.
 It was actually difficult to pull myself away.
 However, around 4pm it was time to head back to Beirut as the last of the minivans leave around late afternoon.